vvvNikvvv/cse15l-lab-reports/Week1LabReport.md

 Now, to use **ssh**, type in 'ssh' before your course-specific account, my account is **cs15lwi23ana@ieng6.ucsd.edu**.
 Yours will be identical *except* for the letters after '23' ('ana' in my case), yours are specific to you.

 You will then be prompted to enter your password and hit enter.
 You will not be able to see the password for security purposes, so type it calmly and correctly.
+Your first sign in will default a warning regarding authenticity of the accout and will ask if you are wish to continue connection - type 'yes'

 It should look like this if successful:

 <img width="1026" alt="Screen Shot 2023-01-12 at 4 09 44 PM" src="https://user-images.githubusercontent.com/116247778/212207773-da045b25-c425-4c88-8b50-ac23ec062ed8.png">